JackDanger/twilio_contactable/README.markdown

         config.voice_confirmation_code_column       = :the_voice_confirmation_code
         config.voice_confirmation_attempted_column  = :when_was_the_voice_confirmation_attempted
         config.voice_confirmed_phone_number_column  = :the_mobile_number_thats_been_confirmed_for_voice
         # Defaults to the name on the left (minus the '_column' at the end)
         # e.g., the sms_blocked_column is 'sms_blocked'
         #
         # You don't need all those columns, omit any that you're sure you won't want.
       end
+    end